Home Facilities & Equipment

 Facilities & Equipment

-Source: National Farm Animal Care Council Code of Practice for the care and handling of farm animals – Dairy Cattle, Section 2.2.1 Whether housing calves individually, in pairs, or in groups, several management strategies are key to keeping calves healthy and thriving,...
+Source: National Farm Animal Care Council Code of Practice for the care and handling of farm animals – Dairy Cattle, Section 2.4 Ventilation Good ventilation, whether natural or mechanical, brings in fresh air and effectively removes dust, airborne pathogens, gases, and...

 Source: University of Minnesota Quick facts Stall spacing and bunk spacing are two important components to cow comfort.
 Depending on a cow's stage of lactation their spacing needs are different.
 Dry cows can be at the minimum bunk space while...